-Premium development in Latvia in the reporting year was most affected by the decrease of business volumes in CASCO and MTPL insurance, second and third largest line of business respectively.
-Gross written premium volume in CASCO insurance reached 15.8 mln.
-EUR, which was 11% less than a year earlier, while gross written premiums in MTPL insurance in year 2020 decreased by 20% to 11.2 mln.
-EUR.
+Premium development in Latvia in the reporting year was significantly affected by the decrease of business volumes in MTPL and Health insurance, fourth largest and the largest line of business respectively.
+Gross written premium volume in MTPL insurance reached EUR 10.4 million, which was 11% less than a year earlier, while gross written premiums in Health insurance in year 2020 decreased by 6% to EUR 21.8 million.
+High premium growth in Property insurance lines, which remained the second largest business line for the Company in Latvia with EUR 19.7 million in gross written premiums (+22% compared to year 2020), as well as premium recovery in CASCO insurance (+4%) helped compensate the lost business volumes in other lines of business.